Vishwa-Karthik/zerodha-clone/readme.md

 go run cmd/main.go
 ```

-### 2. Client
+### 2. Manual Debug Client
-- Navigate to the backend directory.
+- Navigate to the client directory.
 ```bash
 cd ./client/zerodha_clone
 ```

-- If you're running this project on emulator then, update the emulator's IP Address
+- If you're running this project on emulator then, client runs automatically on emulator's IP address -
 ```bash
 ws://10.0.2.2:8080/stocks
 ```

-- If you're running this project on web / physical device then
+- If you're running this project on web then client runs automatically on below address -
 ```bash
 ws://localhost:8080/stocks
 ```